gungun974/bun-image-transform/README.md

 ### Code usage

-To use it in your code once the plugin is activated, you will simply need to load an image file as usual, with the exception that you will need to add `?YOUR_MODIFIERS&bunimg` after the file extension.
+To use it in your code once the plugin is activated, you will simply need to load an image file as usual, with the exception that you will need to add modifiers like `?width=128&bunimg` after the file extension.

-_The syntax for using the modifiers is similar to what you can find in the parameters of an HTTP GET method._
+This syntax is similar to what one might find in the parameters of an HTTP GET method, but there is two **_major differences_**.

+1. **The order matters**
+2. **You can repeat the modifiers**

+Also, some modifiers like `format` can receive information from special modifiers called **_"flags"_** that are placed **only behind them**.

 ```ts
 import bunLogo from "./bun-logo.png?format=jpeg&bunimg";